What Can Counseling Do?

 A therapist can often help you to understand yourself better, gain insight into your decisions, improve your self-image, enhance your personal relationships, and help you to learn how to make new choices for more effective living.

-Workshops and presentations provide information on wellness-related issues, and tips for time management and study skills that help improve your chances of success at Presbyterian College.
+Workshops and presentations provide information on health-related issues, and tips for time management and study skills that help improve your chances of success at Presbyterian College.
 We are interested in your personal, intellectual, and psychological growth and development.

 If you have an after-hours emergency, please call Campus Police at 864-833-8911, 911 or go to the Emergency Department of Laurens County Hospital.